Scientific Research Red Light Therapy

 https://pmc.ncbi.nlm.nih.gov/articles/PMC11049838/

-• Type: Pilot clinical reports.
+• Study type: Pilot clinical observations.

 5. Laakso EL (2023) — PBM effects on gut–brain–endocrine axes